Buyers Guide for VE Commodore and HSV

 Other gremlins to be aware of are:

 - Rocker bearings can develop a sideways slop which can damage engine valve tops and even break the rocker or valve springs.
-These can be replaced with improved bearings which also give the rockers better vertical movement geometry.
+These can be replaced with improved rocker bush kits which also give the rockers better vertical movement geometry.

 - LS Lifters are the achilles heal of these engines and many of them have had failed lifters, if found early these can be replaced with a new oil pump for around $2500 but if noticed even a little bit late they chew out the cam lobe and this requires a new cam to be fitted with a good chance of associated bearing damage.
 Sometimes the lifters can break and do much more damage to the engines.
 Its a matter of how early the previous owner noticed the problem.
 A lifter with a problem will present a distinct solid knock or a repeated squeak.
 If the cam or main bearings are damaged this will make the engine need a full rebuild.

 - It is essential that these engines have frequent oil changes to protect their bearing and lifters from premature wear and failure.
 So check the quality of the oil in the engine at the dipstick.
 These engines rarely ever use oil.
 Frequent oil changes give the best chance of avoiding commodore engine problems